Mint-Gold-Dust/v2-contracts/README.md

 # MGD Smart Contracts V2

+# Introducution

+## What is Gold Dust platform?

+We're a platform that create a virtual environment for artists to expose and sell their artworks on web3.
+We have a marketplace, galleries and also curated spaces.
+For the next future versions we should have auctions available.
+At the moment we're allowing artists to mint ERC721 or ERC1155 and sell their items.
+Also the platform allow secondary market, so a collector can relist a purchased item and sell it paying a royalty for the artist creator.

+### Artists subscription

+An import flow that we have in our platform is the artist subscription.
+For this, the artist should fill a form and send us its personal info.
+After that, the artists subscribed will appear in the dashboard admin that is a frontend built only for management by the admin.
+At this frontend we should have a page to the admin whitelist or blacklist some artist.
+So only the whitelisted artists would can mint in our platform.

+### Mint NFT flow

+A whitelisted artist can mint a new NFT with a price and a royalty value for secondary market sales.
+The price cannot be less or equal zero and the royalty cannot be greater than a maximum set by the marketplace owner.

+### List NFT

+After mint a NFT.
+The artist can list it on our marketplace to be sold.
+If the artist want is possible to delist this NFT from the market.

+### Buy NFT

+Here we have two possible scenarios.

+#### Primary market

+The first one is the primary market sale.
+So the buyer need to pay the price required by the artist.
+This price will be divided in the collector fee that is 3%, the marketplace primary sale fee that is 15% and the rest is the amount that go to the seller.
+The collector fee and the marketplace primary sale fee go to the marketplace owner.

+#### Secondary market

+The other scenario is the secondary market.
+So here a collector is relisting a purchased item.
+So a buyer needs to pay a price required and here the price will be divided in:

+- secondary market fee that is 5% that goes to the marketplace's owner.
+- royalty fee that goes to the artist creator of the artwork.
+- and the rest goes to the collector seller.

+_So for our v2.0 these are our main functionalities that gonna be available._

+# Starting with the project

 If you starting now at this project, please do the next configurations:

 Install the VSCode extension: